 My yoga journey started in the early 90’s when I joined a local class and found that practising yoga was life changing.
 I chose to start living more holistically, integrating health and well-being with mind and body.

-I qualified as a yoga teacher with the British Wheel of Yoga (recognised by Sport England as the governing body for Yoga in Great Britain) and have been teaching weekly Hatha Yoga classes since 2006, promoting a safe and nurturing environment that encourages self-discovery and non-competitiveness.
+I qualified as a Yoga Teacher with British Wheel of Yoga (recognised by Sport England as the governing body for Yoga in Great Britain) and have been teaching weekly Hatha Yoga classes since 2006, promoting a safe and nurturing environment that encourages self-discovery and non-competitiveness.

 Since completing my teaching diploma I have continued my professional development and my own yoga practice with attending a wide range of workshops with various teachers, I have been inspired by my teachers Angie Blowers, Gillian Russel and Scaravelli inspired yoga teachers Louise Simmons and Bill Wood.